Fibonacci Bollinger Bands: Entry, Exit Rules and Setup

 The Role of the Middle Band

-At the heart of any Fibonacci Bollinger Bands setup is still a moving average — usually a Simple Moving Average (SMA) or a Volume-Weighted Moving Average (VWMA).
-In more advanced versions — like the popular Bollinger Bands Fibonacci Ratios tool on TradingView — a 200-period VWMA serves as the baseline.
-Because it factors in trading volume, this average gives a truer picture of the overall trend direction, especially in markets where activity levels vary a lot.
+The core of any FBB setup is still a moving average — usually an SMA or a Volume-Weighted Moving Average (VWMA).
+In advanced versions like the Bollinger Bands Fibonacci Ratios tool on TradingView, a 200-period VWMA serves as the baseline.
+Because it factors in volume, this average gives a truer picture of trend direction, especially in markets where activity levels vary.
+I prefer the 200 VWMA over SMA on crypto pairs — it picks up sudden sell-offs faster.

 ATR vs. Standard Deviation

-A big difference in how Fibonacci Bollinger Bands work compared to classic ones is that many implementations swap standard deviation for Wilder's Smoothed ATR (Average True Range).
-Once the smoothed ATR is calculated, three upper and three lower bands are created by multiplying that ATR value by each Fibonacci ratio (1.618, 2.618, 4.236).
-Those results are then added to or subtracted from the middle band.
-Because ATR reacts quickly to sudden shifts in volatility, the bands adjust faster — which is really helpful in crypto and forex markets where price can move sharply out of nowhere.
+A key difference in FBB implementations is swapping standard deviation for Wilder's Smoothed ATR.
+Once calculated, three upper and three lower bands are created by multiplying ATR by each Fibonacci ratio (1.618, 2.618, 4.236) and adding or subtracting from the middle band.
+ATR reacts quickly to volatility shifts, so the bands adjust faster — helpful in crypto and forex where price can move sharply without warning.

 The Fibonacci Band Levels

-Most complete versions of this indicator use 12 bands total — 6 above the middle line and 6 below.
-They're built with these Fibonacci ratios: 0.236, 0.382, 0.5, 0.618, 0.764, and 1.0.
-Each of these levels matches a key Fibonacci retracement or extension zone where price has historically been more likely to find support, hit resistance, or pick up momentum.
-Think of them as natural road signs that traders can watch for possible reversals or breakouts.
+Most complete versions use 12 bands total — 6 above and 6 below the middle line.
+They're built with these ratios: 0.236, 0.382, 0.5, 0.618, 0.764, and 1.0.
+Each matches a key retracement or extension zone where price has historically found support, hit resistance, or picked up momentum.

 Fibonacci Bollinger Bands Strategy: How to Use Them